Social Networking Do’s and Don’ts When Trying to Adopt

-Do post frequently on social networking sites (Facebook, MySpace, and Twitter) so that your name will continue to show up in the News Feeds.
+- Do post frequently on social networking sites (Facebook, Twitter, Google+, MySpace) so that your name will continue to show up in the news feeds.

-Do build your network by joining Groups and Pages.
-For suggestions of groups and fan pages to join, check out the groups Creating a Family has joined.
-You can simply click on the name and you will be directed to that group or fan page.
+- Do build your network by joining Groups and Pages.
+For suggestions of groups and fan pages to join, check out the groups our Executive Director, Dawn Davenport, has joined.
+You can simply click on the name of the group, and you will be directed to that group or fan page.
 Link to participate in the groups for commenting and posting.

-Do ask to join and follow Twitter Lists that are adoption specific.
-You can go to TLists or Listorius and search for the keyword “adoption”.
+- Do ask to join and follow Twitter Lists that are adoption specific.
+Search for the keyword “adoption” in Twitter to find those who mention “adoption” in their name or description.
 An easier way is to ask to be put on Adoption related Twitter lists maintained by Creating a Family.
 You can then also follow that list as a short cut to following over 1,000 people interested in adoption.

-Don’t vent your frustrations about the adoption journey.
-You can and will become frustrated over the time, the money, or being passed over by a birth mom.
+- Don’t vent your frustrations about the adoption journey.
+You can and will become frustrated over the time, the money, or being passed over by an expectant mom.
 Keep this to yourself.